gabr42/GpDelphiUnits/src/GpTimestamp.md

 ```pascal
 function ToDateTime: TDateTime;
 ```
 Converts the timestamp to TDateTime.
-Note: Returns a relative time value, not an absolute date/time.
+For tsDateTime timestamps, returns the absolute date/time by adding the epoch (2025-12-12T00:00:00).
+For other timestamp sources, returns a relative time value.

 ### String Conversions